DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 ### Friday, December 3
 - Review
 - **Reading (to be completed before class)**: Watch Phuc Tran's [video](https://www.youtube.com/watch?v=zeSVMG4GkeQ) on the "dark side of the subjunctive."
-- **Practice (to be completed before class)**: Try your hand at the following exercise on the formation of [different tenses of the subjunctive].
+- **Practice (to be completed before class)**: Try your hand at the following exercise on the formation of [different tenses of the subjunctive](https://observablehq.com/@dominicmachado/subjunctive-forms).

 [Back to top.](#top)